kiron0/usekit/NEW_HOOK_STEPS.md

 This checklist captures every place a hook touches in the repo so any contributor (human or AI) can wire it up end‑to‑end without guesswork.

+CHECK FOR DUPLICATES BEFORE YOU START. (by name, description, etc.)

 ## 1. Decide the hook metadata up front

 - **Slug / file names:** lower-case with dashes (e.g. `use-masked-input`).